TL;DR

 The most popular use of outbound calling, telemarketing, has an average success rate of 2.3% in 2025.

-What Is an Outbound Call Center?
+What Is An Outbound Call Center?

 An outbound call center is a team – either in-house or outsourced – focused on making outbound calls to customers, leads, or contacts.